 The remainder of the document is structured as follows.
-An overview of the SRI status at European level, as indicated by the Energy Performance of Buildings Directive (EPBD) and related acts is presented.
-Next, a description of the national implementation status is given.
+An overview of the SRI status at European level, as indicated by the latest Energy Performance of Buildings Directive (EPBD) and related acts is presented.
+Next, a description of the implementation status is given for each relevant EU Member State.
 The progress of research in the field of building smartness, both from EU-funded projects and other scientific research is outlined.
 A section is included at the end with resources developed by the Smart Square project to further increase the knowledge on the SRI.